 Tax credits that could be subject to delays include the

 - Child Tax Credit

 - Earned Income Tax Credit

 Injured Spouse Allocation

-If you filed Form 8379 Injured Spouse Allocation, you may be in for a long wait.
+If you filed Form 8379 Injured Spouse Allocation, you may be in for a long wait to resolve your injured spouse claim.
 The IRS says it takes up to 14 weeks to process tax refunds when you’ve filed Form 8379.

 2020 Tax Returns

-The IRS is still processing some 2020 tax returns even when people are already filing 2021 returns.
+The IRS is still processing some 2020 tax returns even in 2022.
 These are mostly paper returns that weren’t filed on time or that had issues.
 The IRS says it still has a backlog due to COVID-19 and is processing these returns as quickly as possible.

 If you need your 2020 AGI to file your 2021 tax return, the IRS says to enter $0 if your 2020 tax return hasn’t been processed.

 Once you file your tax return, there’s usually no way to change your bank account for your tax refund.